On a long range segregation model: Introduction

 where $F_i (u_1, \ldots, u_K)(x)$ is now a non-local factor that takes into consideration the values of $u_j$ in a full neighborhood of $x.$ Given the previous discussion a possible model problem would be the system

 where $\ep$ is a small parameter and $H(u_j^\ep)(x)$ is a non-local operator, for instance

 or

-Heuristically, this will force the populations to stay at distance 1, one from each other as $\ep$ tends to 0.
+To study the limit configuration when the competition for resources is very high, we consider the limit when $\ep $ tends to 0.
+Heuristically, the non-local term forces the populations to stay at distance 1, one from each other.
+As an example, as we will prove, in the case of two populations in dimension two, we will have strips of length precisely one between the regions where the populations live.
+At ``edge" points, that we will define as singular points, the angles of the asymptotic cones have to be the same, see Figure \ref{fig:example limit configuration}.
+Here $S_i=S_i^1\cup S_i^2$, $i=1,2$, represents the region where the the population $\sigma_i$ with density $u_i$ exists.
+Moreover, the ratio between the normal derivatives at regular points across the free boundary, depends on the ratio of the respective curvature $\ka$.
+For example, if $Z_1 \in \partial S_1^1$ and $Z_2 \in \partial S_2^1$, $Z_1$ and $Z_2$ are not ``edge'' points, and $d(Z_1,Z_2)=1$ then

-We will consider instead of the unit ball in the Euclidean norm $B_1(x)$, the translation at $x$ of a general smooth, uniformly convex, bounded, symmetric with respect to the origin set, $\mathcal{B}$.
+We will consider instead of the unit ball in the Euclidean norm $B_1(x)$, the translation at $x$ of a general smooth set $\mathcal{B}$ that is also uniformly convex, bounded and symmetric with respect to the origin.
 The set $\mathcal{B}$ defines a smooth, uniformly convex norm $\rho$ in $\real^n$.

 Let us note that there is some similarity also with the Lasry-Lions model of price formation (see \cite{caffarelli_price_2011,lasry_mean_2007}) where selling and buying prices are separated by a gap due to transaction cost.